cs-fullstack-master/JavaScript_Set11b_Array/README.md

 toString()	Converts an array to a string, and returns the result

-<strong>unshift()	Adds new elements to the beginning of an array, and returns the new length
+unshift()	Adds new elements to the beginning of an array, and returns the new length
 ```

 #### Exercise 1